Chronic active EBV infection: Pathophysiology

 There is also evidence supporting a role for TGF-β in the disease.
 Those that develop the haemophagocytic syndrome often exhibit an abnormally high amount of IL-1β and IFN-γ.

 Treatment

-The only known cure for CAEBV is allogenic haematopoietic stem cell transplant (HSCT), with all other treatment options (rituximab, cytotoxic chemotherapy and immunosuppressive therapy) being nothing more than stopgaps.
+The only known cure for CAEBV is allogeneic haematopoietic stem cell transplant (HSCT), with all other treatment options (rituximab, cytotoxic chemotherapy and immunosuppressive therapy) being nothing more than stopgaps.

 Prognosis

 Without HSCT the condition is inevitably fatal and even HSCT is no guarantee, with a significant portion of patients dying from the disease progression.
 Factors indicative of a poor prognosis include: thrombocytopenia, late onset of the disease (age ≥ 8 years) and T cell involvement.